xlyu35/CCC_MODIFIER_LBV/README.md

 then follow steps below.

-1.put the mechanisms in 'datafolder'
+1. put the mechanisms in 'datafolder'
-2.prepare your LBV data and uncertainty in 'datafolder'/input_LBVs.txt and 'datafolder'/input_uncertainties.txt 3.run the CCC_LBV_MODIFIER.py and the results will show in the folder "log"
+2. prepare your LBV data and uncertainty in 'datafolder'/input_LBVs.txt and 'datafolder'/input_uncertainties.txt
+3. run the CCC_LBV_MODIFIER.py and the results will show in the folder "log"

 The results of example are given below: